zaynesember/SufjanViz/Writeup/writeup.md

 # Sufjan's Musical Tendencies

-## Priors

--   Sufjan's style varies significantly album to album, i.e. tempo, arrangement, but with common threads through them, i.e. bird references and certain chord progressions
--   Certain albums are sonically and lyrically similar, most notably Michigan and Illinois, but also ADP and Javelin
--   Certain albums are more depressing, namely Carrie & Lowell, and so would expect them to differ systematically from others that feature both sad and upbeat songs

 ## Prior 1: Sufjan's style varies significantly album to album in some ways but maintains certain musical themes

 Those who are only vaguely aware of Sufjan's music probably would